 - Use of OneNet must be consistent with its mission and with its goals, which include facilitating and disseminating knowledge, providing public service, aiding technology transfer to Oklahoma businesses for educational purposes, promoting economic development, conducting the affairs of government and building broader infrastructure in support of education and research.

-- The telecommunications services provided by OneNet pursuant to tariff are provided at special government and educational rates and may not be used by, resold to or otherwise shared with, commercial entities except as provided herein.
+- The network services provided by OneNet pursuant to tariff are provided at special government and educational rates and may not be used by, resold to or otherwise shared with, commercial entities except as provided herein.

-- It is acceptable for a OneNet Educational Client to enter into a “Distance Learning” partnership with a commercial “for-profit” entity in Oklahoma for the purpose of providing education to the employees of that entity.
-Such Distance Learning Partnerships are acceptable under the following conditions: a) the sponsoring OneNet educational client must sign the Client Agreement with OneNet and process a purchase order for the service, b) the sponsoring educational client must accept responsibility to ensure the connection is not abused by the “for-profit” corporation, but rather is used exclusively for Distance Learning, and c) the sponsoring educational client will be held responsible for payment for the service.
+- It is acceptable for a OneNet educational Client to enter into a “distance learning” partnership with a commercial “for-profit” entity in Oklahoma for the purpose of providing education to the employees of that entity.
+Such distance learning partnerships are acceptable under the following conditions: a) the sponsoring OneNet educational client must sign the client agreement with OneNet and process a purchase order for the service, b) the sponsoring educational client must accept responsibility to ensure the connection is not abused by the “for-profit” corporation, but rather is used exclusively for distance learning, and c) the sponsoring educational client will be held responsible for payment for the service.

 - It is acceptable for a OneNet Client that has entered into a written agreement with the Oklahoma Department of Commerce to “sponsor” a small business incubator facility, pursuant to the Small Business Incubators Incentives Act (Act), Title 74 O.S. §§ 5071 through 5079.